The History of Nanbu Toji and 5 Representative Sake Breweries - Iwate's Sake-Making Masters

 Winter is the best time to visit a sake brewery!

-The brewmaster is at his peak during the cold winter months.
-For this reason, winter is definitely the best time to visit a sake brewery.
-The sound of fermenting koji and the sight of the steam rising are the perfect opportunity to experience the excitement of sake brewing.
+The toji (master brewer) experiences the peak of sake brewing during the cold winter months.Therefore, visiting a sake brewery is definitely recommended in winter.
+The sounds of koji fermentation and the steam rising from the brewery make it an excellent opportunity to experience the atmosphere of sake brewing firsthand.
 You can feel the tension and energy of the brewers up close.

 A place where you can experience the culture of the Nanbu Toji

-For those who want to get closer to the skills and spirit of the Nanbu Toji, we recommend the Nanbu Toji Heritage Museum in Ishidoriya-cho, Hanamaki City.
+For those who want to get closer to the skills and spirit of the Nanbu Toji, we recommend the Nanbu Toji Heritage Museum in Ishidoriya-cho, Hanamaki City

 Nanbu Toji Tradition Museum (Ishidoriya Town)

-The Nanbu Toji Tradition Museum in Ishidoriya-cho, Hanamaki City, is a valuable facility where you can learn about the history and culture of the Nanbu Toji.
-Ishidoriya, said to be the birthplace of the Nanbu Toji , has long been a region where sake brewing has flourished, and at this museum you can experience the techniques and spirit that have been passed down by the Toji through actual materials and exhibits.
+The Nanbu Toji Tradition Museum, located in Ishidoriya-cho, Hanamaki City, is a valuable facility where you can learn about the history and culture of Nanbu Toji (sake brewers).Ishidoriya, considered the birthplace of Nanbu Toji, has long been a region where sake brewing thrives, and at this museum, you can experience the techniques and spirit that the Toji have passed down through actual documents and exhibits.

 The Nanbu Toji Heritage Museum also regularly holds events and tastings, allowing visitors to sample fine sake from local breweries.
-This is a great spot for tourists, as well as those who love sake and are interested in history, to experience the culture of the Nanbu Toji.
+This is a great spot for tourists, as well as those who love sake and are interested in history, to experience the culture of the Nanbu Toji

-It is easily accessible from Shin-Hanamaki Station on the Tohoku Shinkansen and JR Ishidoriya Station, and there are also wineries and farm shops scattered around the area, so it is also recommended as a tourist route for touring the entire region.
+It is easily accessible from Shin-Hanamaki Station on the Tohoku Shinkansen and JR Ishidoriya Station, and there are also wineries and farm shops scattered around the area, so it is also recommended as a tourist route for touring the entire region

 Nanbu Toji Heritage Museum <Information>